mvolkmann/blog/src/smalltalk.md

 ## Morphs

+Morphs are what other graphical systems refer to as widgets.
-Morphs are graphical items that can be added to the WorldMorph or a LayoutMorph.
+They are graphical items that can be added to the WorldMorph or a LayoutMorph.

-To create one:
+To create a morph:

 - Click the WorldMorph background.
 - Select "New morph...".
 - In the dialog that appears,
   select a category of morphs and then a specific kind.

-Examples include:
+Examples of morphs include:

 -

+To create and add morphs with code:

 ## Halo